jeffhammond/blog/Turing_Pi_v1.md

 For each compute module, do this:

   * Run `sudo ./rpiboot` in a terminal to mount the eMMC storage.
   * Write the image to it.
+This takes about 10 minutes.

 I used Ubuntu's `Disks` GUI app but one can of course use `dd` instead.